 D.Failure to comply with any provisions of § 15.9 of this Part shall be subject to the sanctions of § 15.11 of this Part.
 Furthermore, all hearings and reviews which may be required shall be subject to the provisions of § 15.12 of this Part.

 15.10Issuance and Renewal of License

-B.Any person who allows his or her license to lapse by failing to renew it on or before July 1st in each even-numbered year may be reinstated upon submission of an application with payment of the current renewal fee, plus an additional fee as set forth in the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part 10-05-2 of this Title).
+B.Any person who allows his or her license to lapse by failing to renew it on or before the first (1st) day July in each even-numbered year may be reinstated upon submission of an application with payment of the current renewal fee, plus an additional fee as set forth in the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part of this Title).

 15.10.1Transfers to Inactive List – Reinstatement